 What this means is that if a dog had never shown any inclination to hurt anyone, then the dog owner would not be held liable for the first dog bite.
 Essentially, the dog gets one free bite.
 However, once it has been proven that the dog has bitten someone, the dog owner gets no second chances.
 If they allow the dog to attack someone again, they would then be considered liable for any damages.

 If you have been injured by a dog bite, do not take any chances.
-Seek medical help right away, then call the experienced Stirling dog bite lawyers at Preszler Law Firm.
+Seek medical help right away, then call the experienced Stirling dog bite lawyers at Preszler Injury Lawyers.
 We can assess the incident and apply the laws of scienter to your case.
 Our firm boasts more than 60 years of experience helping personal injury victims recover the compensation they deserve for their injuries.
 Schedule a free consultation today by calling 1-800-JUSTICE.

 Complications from Dog Bites